 Koh Tao on Its Own Terms

 Koh Tao is small.
 Eighteen square kilometres of forested hills sitting in the Gulf of Thailand, with a coast made up of bays, fringing reef, and granite headlands.
-The water is warm year-round, between 27 and 30 degrees, and the visibility is decent if not extraordinary, typically 15 to 20 metres.
+The water is warm year-round, between 27 and 30 degrees, and the visibility is decent if not world-class, typically 15 to 20 metres.
 None of that, by itself, would make it the world’s certification capital.
 What did was a combination of cheap living, a reliable cluster of training sites in a small geographic radius, and decades of dive industry compounding on itself.

 Today, Koh Tao certifies more divers per year than almost any single location on earth.
 Walk Sairee Beach in high season and you can stand on the sand and count the dive flags lined up in the bay.
 The boats leave on rolling schedules.
 Some sites have a dozen operators arriving in a thirty-minute window.